kaisenlinux/manpages-dev/category/Hardware/fio.md

               ues are logged.

        log_offset=bool
               If  this  is  set,  the iolog options will include the byte offset for the I/O entry as well as the other data values.
 Defaults to 0 meaning that offsets are not present in logs.
 Also see LOG FILE FORMATS section.

+       log_prio=bool
+              If this is set, the iolog options will include the I/O priority for the I/O entry as well as the other data values.
+Defaults to  0  meaning  that  I/O  priorities  are  not present in logs.
+Also see LOG FILE FORMATS section.

        log_compression=int
               If  this  is set, fio will compress the I/O logs as it goes, to keep the memory footprint lower.
 When a log reaches the specified size, that chunk is removed and compressed